giulioaur/SushiMenuJs/README.md

 The library has no external dependecies.

+## Example

+Watch my site at giulioaur.com to take a look at how it works, or go to the source code at https://github.com/giulioaur/giulioaur.github.io to see how it is used.

 ## Getting Started

-SushiMenuJs allows to easily define a menu static structure through html tags and attributes.
-Once the structure has been defined, it parse the html to build a menu's graph, that can be navigated through links between menu. \
+SushiMenuJs allows you to easily build your website in a single html page, without need to re-load html every time you want to go to a new section, giving room for fancy animations.
+It defines a menu static structure through html tags and attributes.
+Once the structure has been defined, it parse the html to build a menu's graph, that can be navigated through links in items. \
 Every function is fully documented with JSDoc within the sources.

 ### Menu